 Jeff Graba Head Coach5th Season

-Two-time SEC Coach of the Year Jeff Graba enters his fifth season at the helm of the Auburn gymnastics program in 2015 and has taken the Tigers to record heights.
+Two-time SEC Coach of the Year Jeff Graba is in his fifth season at the helm of the Auburn gymnastics program in 2015 and has taken the Tigers to record heights.

 Graba was named SEC Coach of the Year each of the last two seasons in 2014 and 2015 and for the third time in the last four.
 He was named SEC co-Coach of the Year in 2012.